rbnpi/Sonic-Pi-Hydra/ReadMe.md

 so that you can place the Sonic Pi window infront of the Chrome window

 Run the Sonic Pi program to see the sketch accompanied by the music

+EDIT missing details of using a loopback to feed sound from Sonic Pi to Chrome.
+WILL BE ADDED TOMORROW